jmbodnar/create-react-express/NOTES.md

 ### Problems!

+We addressed CORS issue with the [cors package](https://www.npmjs.com/package/cors)

-We (or I) encuntered a CORS problem with requests from React to Node/Express.
+RESOLVED: We (or I) encuntered a CORS problem with requests from React to Node/Express.
 I didn't know how to address them directly.
 I'll ask Stanley today about that.
 In the short-term, you can (somewhat ill-advisedly) install [Moesif Origins & CORS Changer add on](https://addons.mozilla.org/en-US/firefox/addon/moesif-origin-cors-changer1/) for FireFox or the [Chrome version](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc).

 ### Front End Work